OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 two lines.
 It is important to import only those features that you need from the framework base classes instead of loading everything into the workspace.

-A component's inputs and outputs are called `Data Objects` (name subject to possible change) in OpenMDAO.
-An often-used synonymn for this is *Variable*, though the more general term data object reflects the ability to pass more generalized objects such as data structures or geometries.
+In OpenMDAO a component's inputs and outputs are called `Data Objects` (name subject to possible change).
+An often-used synonym for this is :term:`Variable`, though the more general term *data object* reflects the ability to pass more generalized objects such as data structures or geometries.
 A Data Object is wrapper for data passed between framework components, containing a value, a default value, optional min/max values, and units.
 Data Objects can also perform their own validation when being assigned to another Data Object.
-OpenMDAO's Data Objects are implemented using Traits, an open-source extension to Python authored by Enthought, Inc. Traits provide a way to apply explicit typing to the normally untyped Python variables.
+OpenMDAO's Data Objects are implemented using Traits, an open-source extension to Python authored by Enthought, Inc. Traits provides a way to apply explicit typing to the normally untyped Python variables.

 The Float and Int constructors are used to create the inputs and outputs on a component for floating point and integer input respectively.
 String variables and arrays are also possible using the String and Array